-With 38+ years’ experience, Donald W. Rupert has handled well over 100 IP litigation matters in the chemical, consumer products, heavy equipment, pharmaceutical, and computer industries.
-He has been lead trial counsel in jury and bench trials, in the US and internationally, and lead appellate counsel in IP appeals; he also has acted as lead IP attorney in commercial transactions having a cumulative value of over $15 billion.
-Mr. Rupert handled the defense of trademark infringement cases for national retailers, has developed a successful licensing strategy for a U.S. company relating to the world-wide distribution and use of dietary supplements, and has acted as an arbitrator in license and attorney fee disputes.
+With 40 years of experience, Donald W. Rupert has handled well over 100 IP litigation matters in the chemical, consumer products, heavy equipment, pharmaceutical, and computer industries.
+He has been lead trial counsel in jury and bench trials and lead appellate counsel in IP appeals; he also has acted as lead IP attorney in commercial transactions having a cumulative value of over $15 billion.
+Mr. Rupert has handled the prosecution and defense of patent and trademark infringement cases for major manufacturers of heavy machinery, consumer goods, and sporting equipment, has developed a successful licensing strategy for a U.S. company relating to the world-wide distribution and use of dietary supplements, and has acted as an arbitrator in intellectual property and attorney fee disputes.

 Mr. Rupert’s trial and litigation work has included such products, among many others, as:

 - Plastics and chemicals

 - Heavy equipment (cranes, mining equipment, truck components)

 - Computer networking equipment and computer software

 Mr. Rupert has worked extensively on complex technology matters in all phases of litigation, including patent, copyright, trademark, and related matters in federal and state courts throughout the country and overseas.
 He has tried cases in federal and state courts throughout the country and has argued cases before the U.S. Courts of Appeals for the Federal Circuit and the Seventh Circuit.
 Additionally, he is a member of the Commercial Panel of the American Arbitration Association, arbitrating IP disputes.

 In his licensing and transaction work, he has provided strategic advice to many companies, negotiated domestic and international licenses, supply and distribution agreements, handled litigation settlements, and performed corporate due diligence reviews and transactions.
 His experiences also include patent prosecution in a wide range of technologies.